backgammon-java-ai/backg_java2012/README.txt

 ...Bugs
+[ ]Should AI not only add up happiness about his own blots but unhappiness about where the opponent's blots are (which is NOT the same thing as opponent's happiness about where his blots are, which might also be included, and even include opponent's unhappiness of where our blots are?)
-[ ]AI doesn't know to come in from bar: maybe "allLegalPartialMoves" is only looking at points instead of looking at bar.
+[ ]AI doesn't know to come in from bar: maybe "allLegalPartialMoves" is only looking at points instead of looking at bar. {Workaround: can bring AI blots in manually!}
 Bugs below here might be gone, now!
 [ ]testHandlePoint2a() shows that AI doesn't know to bear off, AND chooses a move that can't be used because AI is not taking blot on point 6 off first with that 6 bearoff, and is instead